MOAboAli/cc-final-project-MOAboali-public/README.md

-2. go to CloudFormation, create new with  /ymlFiles/cc-finalproject.yml file, using the First Role
+2. Go to CloudFormation, create new stack using  /ymlFiles/cc-finalproject.yml file, and the First Role
-3. in CloudFormation, create new with  /ymlFiles/cc-finalproject-CICD.yml file, using the First Role
+3. In CloudFormation, create new stack using   /ymlFiles/cc-finalproject-CICD.yml file, and the second Role
 4. Your are up and runing !!!!!!!!

 * Note: